Train from Rome Fiumicino Airport to Rome

 Get into the heart of the Eternal City from the airport with ease.
 Find out all about taking the train from Rome’s Fiumicino Airport into Rome.

-Italy’s capital and most populous city, Rome, is - unsurprisingly - home to the country’s busiest and biggest airport, Leonardo da Vinci International Airport (FCO).
-It’s situated 22 miles (35 km) outside of Rome in a city called Fiumicino (hence the airport’s more common name), but since it has its own train station it’s quite simple to get into Rome from Fiumicino Airport.
+Italy’s capital and most populous city, Rome, is unsurprisingly home to the country’s busiest and biggest airport, Leonardo da Vinci International Airport (FCO).
+It’s situated 22 miles (35 km) outside of Rome in a city called Fiumicino, which is why the airport is also referred to as Fiumicino airport.
+Luckily, the airport has its own train station, making it quite simple to get into Rome from Fiumicino Airport.

 The station at Fiumicino Airport is served by a few different trains, so you can choose the one that best suits your travel needs.